I Recently Conversed With an Intriguing Young Man. It Gave Me a Birds Eye View Into the Mind of a Generation Many Think Is Lost.

 Today’s African American youth have been given such a bad rap.
-However, a lot of stereotypes are very well deserved.
-Most educators and school support staff are tired of individuals using demographics and home-life as an excuse for one’s barbaric behavior, along with minimal self-drive to break their generational underachieving life cycle.
+However, a lot of those stereotypes are well deserved.
+Most educators and school support staff are drained by (so called) experts using demographics and home-life as an excuse for one’s barbaric behavior.
+Also, pacifying them for their minimal self-drive to break their generational underachieving life cycle.

-I encountered this remarkable 19 year old high school grad that wanted to share just a portion of his childhood.
-He believes that his story may give you more insight into what the youth battle with on a day-to-day basis.
-Some situations are more exceptional than others.
+I encountered a remarkable 19 year old high school grad that wanted to share just a portion of his childhood.
+He believes that his story may shed light on what the youth battle on a day-to-day basis.
+Some situations are more life altering than others.
 Who are we to decide which is which?
 Individuals handle circumstances differently.

 He starts his story with a description of his parents.

-My Mother is a very sweet lady, standing about 5’2″ weighing 120lbs.
-She may have been small in stature, but garnered a very explosive temper.
+My Mother is a very sweet lady, standing about 5’2″, weighing 120lbs.
+She may have been small in stature, but concealed a very explosive temper.
 She earned a high school diploma a few days before she gave birth to my oldest brother.
-My Mom had a common industrial job with very long hours.
+My Mom had a common industrial job, with very long hours.

-My Father was a foreman and a mechanic.
-He stood about 6’ tall weighing 185lbs.
+My Father was a foreman.
+He also moonlighted as a mechanic.
+He stood about 6’0′ tall, weighing 185lbs.
 People always said he was a great guy… well until!!!
 He had a bit of a drinking problem.
-In fact when he wasn’t working he was drinking.
+In fact, when he wasn’t working he was drinking.
 My dad never graduated high school.
-To be honest, dad didn’t make it through Middle School.
-He was also an adulterer and a wife beater.
-Some say he harbored demons that weren’t exorcised, and they haunted him until the day he died.
+To be honest, dad barely made it through Middle School.
+He was an intelligent guy.
+He just didn’t like being told what to do.
+Dad was also an adulterer, and a wife beater.
+Some say he harbored demons that weren’t exorcised.
+It was evident they haunted him until the day he died.

 I was born in the heart of winter, February 7th.
-The funny thing about this is I was expected to be born April 30th.
+The funny thing about this is, I was expected to be born April 30th.
 Things don’t go always as planned.
 My parents had a slight altercation.
 My mom caught my father with another woman in a car having sex.
 They exchanged blows along with verbal threats, before my mom sped off crying uncontrollably.
-She didn’t make it far before she was forced down a slippery bank by the lady she had just assaulted.
-The car crash immediately sent my mother into labor.
-Hello world I’m here!!
+She didn’t make it far before she was forced down a slippery bank, by the lady she had just assaulted.
+The car crash immediately.
+This ordeal forced my mom into labor.
+Hello world!
+I’m here!!

-“As soon as my dad walked out the door she placed a shotgun in his face saying, “If you ever touch him again while you’ve been drinking, I will take you out this world.””
+“As soon as my dad walked out the door, she pointed a shotgun in his face, “If you ever touch him again while you’ve been drinking, I’ll take you out this world.””

-At the age of 7 we moved out our house into the projects, this wasn’t beneficial at all.
+At the age of 7 we moved out our house into the projects.
+This wasn’t beneficial for me at all.
 My life path was already on fast track for prison or an early grave.
-My very first day there all the kids my age surrounded me, then forced me to fight whoever wanted to fight me.
+My very first day there all the kids my age surrounded me, forcing me to fight whoever wanted to fight me.
 A few months later I was introduced to “grown up things”.
-I was trapped inside an apartment by teenage kids, then forced to have sex with girls that were a little older than me.
-Good thing for me we weren’t there long.
-My parents split up then went their separate ways.
+I was trapped inside an apartment by teenage kids.
+They forced me to have sex with girls that were a little older than me.
+Good thing for me, we didn’t reside there long.
+My parents split up going their separate ways.

-I thought that was what my father wanted, it seemed as though he didn’t respect their marriage anyway.
-After a few visits seeing him, I noticed something was seriously wrong with him.
-He began to talk about getting back with my mother a lot…in fact all the time.
-Then one day he called me to the phone and said,“Tell your mom what I’m about to do.”
+I thought that was what my father wanted.
+It seemed as though he didn’t respect their marriage anyway.
+After a few visits, I noticed something was seriously wrong with him.
+He began to talk about getting back with my mother a lot…in fact, all the time.
+Then one day he called me to the phone,“Tell your mom what I’m about to do.”
 I was totally confused until I saw him pick up a normal drinking glass, then fill it with rat poison and water.
-I begged him not to drink it, but spoke upon deaf ears.
-He grabbed the phone out of my hand and said,“If you don’t take me back, I will do this until I die.”
+I begged him not to drink it.
+I guess I spoke upon deaf ears.
+He grabbed the phone out of my hand,“If you don’t take me back, I will do this until I die.”
+I watched in horror as he finished the glass.
 He continued the same process every visit, for months.
-I cried and cried, I guess it didn’t matter to him if he ruins me mentally or not.
+I cried and cried.
+I guess it didn’t matter to him if he ruins me mentally or not.

 Just keep this in mind.
-Maybe I don’t have ADHD, maybe I don’t have a learning disability, and maybe I don’t need Adderall to focus.
-Maybe every time I blink my eyes I see my father’s spleen and intestines all over his kitchen walls, while you’re lecturing today’s weekly standards.
+Maybe-I don’t have ADHD.
+Maybe-I don’t have a learning disability, Maybe-I don’t need Adderall to focus.
+Maybe every time I blink my eyes I see my father’s spleen and intestines all over his kitchen walls.
+In that moment, I could care less about your lecture and weekly standards.
 I know I may exhaust you, but please don’t give up on me.

-As the young man told me his story I looked at him in total disbelief.
-I lingered on every word that he uttered.
-I know demographics and home life are often used to attempt to justify certain behaviors and not being driven enough to succeed.
-I’m not saying it’s always those factors are always the case.
-I’m saying it may take someone a little longer to be receptive to what you’re trying to give them.
-I don’ think their drive is gone, it’s just in neutral, needing a dream and the right person to ignite it.
+As the young man revealed his story, I looked at him in total disbelief.
+I lingered on every word he uttered.
+I know demographics and home life are often used to justify certain behaviors, or not being relentless for success.
+Educators have a legitimate gripe.
+I’m not disputing it.
+In several cases it’s very much true.
+I’m merely stating it may take someone a tad bit longer to be receptive to what you’re feeding them.
+I don’t think their drive is nonexistence.
+It’s just in neutral, needing a dream, with the right person to ignite it.
 This is only one child’s story…there are thousands more.
-It may be difficult to unleash it, however they do want more in life.
-So, please don’t give up on them so soon.
+It may be difficult to continuously pell back layers to reach them.
+However, they do want more in life.
+So, please don’t give up on them so soon!